BiscoitoViana/calendar-challenge/README.md

-# Front-en Javascript Challenge - Calendar
+# Front-end Javascript Challenge - Calendar

 This is a Front-end challenge to Jobsity.
 It is meant to test knowledge of front-end web technologies and the ability to create front-end UI products with attention to details, cross-browser compatibility, standards, and reusability.

-It consists on a demo calendar application using React [Create React App](https://github.com/facebook/create-react-app).
+It consists on a demo calendar application using [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts